BenningtonCS/tristanryerparke/Gradient Descent Final 3/readme.md

 	The two signifigant values from normalization are also saved to the folder in so that normalized values can be converted back to the range.

 2.

+	Then, in train.py, the training dataset is imported and split into inputs and outputs.
+In the example script provided,